-- Functionalisation of CdSe nanoplatelets with chiral ligands has been described with various thiolated molecules but leads to the loss of their luminescence and their CD spectra reveals moderate dissymmetry factors (g-factors $\approx 10^{-4}$ ).
-On the contrary, we recently demonstrated that the functionalisation of CdSe nanoplatelets with simple aliphatic tartrate derivatives (PhD thesis of L. Curti, to be defended) keeps the luminescence of the particles and leads to exceptional g-factors ( $2.10^{-3}$ ). - Achieving long and stable stacks of CdSe nanoplatelets covered by native oleate ligands is difficult and somehow difficult to reproduce because the assembly is driven by weak interactions.
-The use of coordination links or covalent links to secure the assemblies has never been described and will help manipulating such superstructures for integration in future devices. - Control of the chirality in assemblies of CdSe nanoplatelets has never been described since no source of chirality has never been introduced in such systems.
-The assembly of CdSe nanoplatelets in helicoidal stacks has been described by playing on the mechanical strain induced by the ligands on the nanoparticles, but this strategy leads to racemic mixtures.
-On the contrary, our approach is based on chiral molecules to induce such a stereoselectivity on the assemblies. - Synergy between magnetism, chirality and optical properties belongs to molecular chemistry.
-In our approach we expect enhanced properties thanks to the assembly process with regards to the properties of isolated hybrid nanoplatelets.
-Our approach towards hybrid and composite materials is thus disruptive since it can produce applicative nano-objects. - Studying interactions between nanoparticles is often complex as it requires a good knowledge of the assembly of the particles.
+• Functionalisation of CdSe nanoplatelets with chiral ligands has been described with various thiolated molecules but leads to the loss of their luminescence and their CD spectra reveals moderate dissymmetry factors (g-factors $\approx 10^{-4}$).^{11-15} On the contrary, we recently demonstrated that the functionalisation of CdSe nanoplatelets with simple aliphatic tartrate derivatives (PhD thesis of L. Curti) keeps the luminescence of the particles and leads to exceptional g-factors (2.10-3).16

+• Achieving long and stable stacks of CdSe nanoplatelets covered by native oleate ligands is difficult and somehow difficult to reproduce because the assembly is driven by weak interactions.^{17-20} The use of coordination links or covalent links to secure the assemblies has never been described and will help manipulating such superstructures for integration in future devices.

+• Control of the chirality in assemblies of CdSe nanoplatelets has never been described since no source of chirality has never been introduced in such systems.
+The assembly of CdSe nanoplatelets in helicoidal stacks has been described by playing on the mechanical strain induced by the ligands on the nanoparticles, but this strategy leads to racemic mixtures.21 On the contrary, our approach is based on chiral molecules to induce such a stereoselectivity on the assemblies.

+• Synergy between magnetism, chirality and optical properties belongs to molecular compounds, often at cryogenic temperatures.22 In our approach we expect enhanced properties thanks to the assembly process with regards to the properties of isolated hybrid nanoplatelets.
+Our approach towards hybrid and composite materials is thus disruptive since it can produce applicative nano-objects.
+Indeed, we aim at amplifying molecular properties at bigger scales in terms of size and temperature.

+• Studying interactions between nanoparticles is often complex as it requires a good knowledge of the assembly of the particles.
 Self-assembled chains of platelets are a unique model system to analyze such mechanisms.
 The analysis of Förster transfer (FRET) in such systems, as pioneered in ref.
 1, will take a new turn with the level of control offered by molecular methods of assembly.
+On a longer term (beyond the scope of this project), manipulation of FRET efficiency will afford fine probing of FRET effect on collective photoluminescence effects (such as collective fluorescence intermittency as demonstrated recently by the INSP group44).